buildinspace/peru/docs/architecture.md

   form.
 For example, the git plugin gets its `url` field as `PERU_MODULE_URL`.
 The variables for optional fields that aren't present in the module are defined but empty.
-- `PERU_FETCH_DEST` points to the temporary directory where the plugin should put the files it downloads.
-This is only defined for fetch jobs.
+- `PERU_SYNC_DEST` points to the temporary directory where the plugin should put the files it downloads.
+This is only defined for sync jobs.
 - `PERU_REUP_OUTPUT` points to the temporary file where the plugin should write updated field values, formatted as YAML.
 This is only